ch0rl/secure-note-app/README.md

 Encryption, hashing, and IV-generation algorithms can easily be changed by changing their respective functions in [crypto.py](./src/crypto.py).

 ## Known Issues
-- Deleting a directory currently doesn't work
+- A previously deleted directory cannot be recreated in the same runtime
 ## TODO
 - [x] Prototype
 - [ ] Speed up processing